 filings is upward for the entire period, although civil filings have fallen off considerably since 1996.
-The number of extraordinary remedies sought, (including mandamus, prohibition, habeas corpus, and certiorari), changes from year to year, sometimes
+The number of extraordinary remedies sought (including mandamus,

-\ NOTATION OF STATISTICAL ADJUSTMENT: Beginning in 2003, the filing chart reflects a separate category for Domestic cases.
+^{} NOTATION OF STATISTICAL ADJUSTMENT: Beginning in 2003, the filing chart reflects a separate category for Domestic cases.
 These cases were previously counted as part of the Civil category.
-The new Domestic filing category includes appeals from cases originating in family court, as well as appeals in Abuse & Neglect cases, which were previously counted as part of the general Civil category.
+The new Domestic filing category includes appeals from cases originating in family court as well as appeals in Abuse & Neglect cases, which were previously counted as part of the general Civil category.
 This change is to comply with new statistical reporting standards established by the National Center for State Courts.
-The figures for 2003 - 2005 in the case filing chart have been adjusted to reflect this transition.
+The figures for 2003 - 2006 in the case filing chart have been adjusted to reflect this transition.
 In some other charts in this report, the distinction between Domestic Relations cases and Abuse & Neglect cases is maintained.

-according to issues such as prison conditions.
+prohibition, habeas corpus, and certiorari), changes from year to year, sometimes according to issues such as prison conditions.
 The category "Other" includes ethics cases, certified questions, and petitions for bail.
 This category has been largely steady since 1985, apart from a spike in ethics filings in 1994, and a spike in certified questions in 2004.

-The overall composition of cases filed in 2005, as shown in the chart at left, was a change from the prior year, in which workers' compensation appeals made up only 51% of all new petitions filed.
-At 61% of all new filings, compensation appeals inched back toward levels in excess of 65% seen in prior years, with the upward trend expected to continue in 2006.
+The overall composition of cases filed in 2006, as shown in the chart at left, continued a change from 2004, when compensation appeals made up only 51% of new filings.
+At 67% of all new filings, compensation appeals exceeded levels in excess of 65% seen in prior years, with the upward trend expected to continue at least through 2007 and early 2008, as the administrative agency transition is completed.